fat-fellow/github-helloworld-demo/README.md

 - Modularization is inspired by Square’s large-scale architecture.
 - Feature APIs are split into `api` and `impl` modules.
-- `Composable` screens are exposed via public API interfaces.
-- DI is handled using Anvil scopes with `@MergeComponent`, `@MergeSubcomponent`, and `@ContributesBinding`.
-- Manual component lifecycle management allows flexible feature scoping without relying on Fragments or navigation backstack scoping.
 - The `Resultat` class extends Kotlin's `Result` to provide a lightweight and expressive way to manage UI state, including success, loading, and error states.
 - A shared interface and abstract base class are used for UseCases.
 This is a debatable design choice, but it helps ensure consistency and flexibility in logic invocation.
 It’s not required, but unifies usage across modules.
 - In the data layer, error wrapping via `Resultat` is intentionally avoided.
 Errors are passed directly to the domain layer to retain semantic clarity and reduce boilerplate.